Cookie Tracking and Stealing using Cross-Site Scripting

 Shopping preferences might not classify as sensitive information about an individual but online shopping carts and banking details are really sensitive data and all of this is also remembered by a site with the help of session cookies.
 If an attacker manages to get a hold of your session cookies then that person will be able to pose as you and that site and will have access to your banking details and your amazon shopping cart and might order stuff from your amazon account to his/her address spending all your money.
 This generally happens when the site has a vulnerability and the attacker uses something known as cross-site scripting (XSS) to exploit that vulnerability.
 This is found mostly in badly-coded websites where the developer forgets to include certain security measures to prevent an attacker from running a cross-site script.

 I’m going to explain this with a hypothetical scenario.
-So lets say we visit one such vulnerable site which has a comments section on it.
-Now on an ideal, secure website a comment section should only have text in plain English but on an unsecure site, if we post a code in the comment section the site would think that it is some code from the server side and it is supposed to run that code.
+So let’s say we visit one such vulnerable site which has a comments section on it.
+Now on an ideal, secure website, a comment section should only have text in plain English but on an unsecured site, if we post a code in the comment section the site would think that it is some code from the server side and it is supposed to run that code.

 - When some user visiting the site looks at the comment section he/she will see a link to an image in the comments section which is actually the result of the script running.

-- When a user clicks on this link thinking that it is an image (whereas it actually is a php file) they get an image rendered in the comment section.
-What they don’t know is that this link silently executed a php file which grabs their cookie.
+- When a user clicks on this link thinking that it is an image (whereas it actually is a PHP file) they get an image rendered in the comment section.
+What they don’t know is that this link silently executed a PHP file that grabs their cookie.